wilddeath1/Valorant-Esports-Scouting-Concept/README.md

 - Tailwind CSS styling workflow
 - Basic interaction design and hover animations

-The player cards are generated dynamically from centralized data stored in `App.jsx`, instead of manually creating each card individually.
+The player cards are generated dynamically from centralized data stored in `App.jsx` instead of manually creating each card individually, demonstrating a data-driven approach to UI development.

 ---